 Security Protocols

 CSCE has developed guidelines to help maintain a secure workplace.
 Be aware of unknown persons loitering in parking areas, walkways, entrances and exits and service areas.
-Report any suspicious persons or activities to the Principal, Office Manager, or CBO.
+Report any suspicious persons or activities to the Principal, Office Manager, or Deputy Director.
 Secure your desk or office throughout the day and at the end of each day.
 When called away from your work area for an extended length of time, do not leave valuable or personal articles around your workstation that may be accessible.
 The security of facilities as well as the welfare of our employees depends upon the alertness and sensitivity of every individual to potential security risks.
-You should immediately notify the Principal, Office Manager, or CBO when keys are missing or if security access codes or passes have been breached.
+You should immediately notify the Principal, Office Manager, or Deputy Director when keys are missing or if security access codes or passes have been breached.

 Occupational Safety